Real-space analysis of Hatsugai-Kohmoto interaction: The chain with sites

-Similar behavior is also present in the H-K model, but only up to a certain $U$ value.
+Similar behavior is also present in the H-K model, but only up to a certain small $U$ value.
 In agreement with the dimer analysis, where the ground state did hold a resemblance to the Hubbard model as far as spin-degree of freedom is concerned.
 Between $U=2t$ and $U=2.5t$, two middle panels of Fig. \ref{HK_vs_Hubbard_ss_N_8_bulk}, the anti-ferromagnetic correlations give way to the ferromagnetism.
-The 2-p spin-spin correlator for $U=2.5$ is already having only positive values independently of the distance $\gamma$.
+The 2-p spin-spin correlator for $U=2.5$ is already \tr{showing} only positive values independently of the distance $\gamma$.
 Initially, small oscillations of the spin-spin correlator are observed in the H-K model at $U=2.5$.
-But, as shown in the bottom panel of Fig.\ref{HK_vs_Hubbard_ss_N_8_bulk}, for $U=4$ these correlations do not show any decay with $\gamma$ anymore.
-Instead, they saturate at one-quarter for all $\gamma>0$.
-These results show, that the ferromagnetic correlations observed in a dimer solution were not only due to the small system size.
-It survived the increase of $N$ from 2 to 8 and does not show any decay with $\gamma$.
-Also, the value they saturate at is not changing for all $N\in[2,8]$, see.
-Appendix \ref{HK_vs_PBC_decay}.
+But, as shown in the bottom panel of Fig.\ref{HK_vs_Hubbard_ss_N_8_bulk}, for $U=4$ these correlations do not decay with $\gamma$ anymore.
+Instead, they saturate at one-quarter for all $\gamma>0$. \tr{This lack of any decay with $\gamma$ of ferromagnetic correlations show that it is not just an edge effect but also appears in bulk}.
 This supports the idea that the ground state of a H-K model with OBC in the high-$U$ limit is neither an anti-ferromagnetic as it would be in the case of the Hubbard model\cite{PhysRevLett.62.1201,PhysRevB.51.7934} nor a non-magnetic as the momentum-space solution would suggest\cite{CONTINENTINO1994619}.
 Instead it is a ferromagnet, with non-vanishing long-range positive spin-spin correlations.
-The stability of the ferromagnetic correlation in case of a chain with OBC survive since the ground state lacks the gigantic degeneracy exhibited by the exact solution.
-The analysis of the ground state degeneracy did not show a large increase as $U$ was switched from $U=0.5t$ to $U=5t$.
-In contrast, the solution of a chain with PBC did show such an increase.
-For $U>4t$ it is exactly $256=2^8$, once again reproducing the behavior of the exact continuous $k$ solution.
-As shown in Appendix \ref{corr_ED_vs_PBC}, this degeneracy leads to the cancellation of the ferromagnetic correlations as the chain becomes longer.
-These results led us to believe that the presence of boundaries introduces an effective interaction between the spins, which destroys the spin-degeneracy, allowing for the magnetism to appear in the H-K model.
-Hence, in systems with OBC, one does not have to add artificial terms to the Hamiltonian that remove the gigantic degeneracy of the exact (periodic) solution\cite{MelissakiPhD,PhysRevB.103.024529,PhysRevB.108.165136}.